Paper Conservation and Preservation (online)

 Who is Paper Conservation and Preservation (Online) for

 This course is suitable for anyone with an interest in conservation, and seeking an introduction into the area of conservation for paper-based collections and cultural artefacts including: books, prints, drawings and photographs.
-Perhaps you are looking for a short taster before pursuing a career or qualification in conservation.
 It will also be of interest to anyone studying fine art, or art history, or anyone who works or would like to work in galleries or museums.

 For this course you will need